-- social help and deterrence based on Solidarity, - ritual fairness and retribution grounded on Equity, - scientific utilitarianism and free will two kinds of Freedom,
+• scientific utilitarianism and free will two kinds of Freedom,

-Western Jurisprudence combines these approaches in at least 181 two ways.
+Western Jurisprudence combines these approaches in at least two 181 ways.
 Conservative persons argue with "deterrence and retribution".
 The progressive ones prefer "prevention" by social help, before and after the criminal act and "fairness" by providing help for the victims.
 The balance of both perspectives is to be called a nationally cultivated culture of punishment.